deedGhost/DonorsChoose/README.md

 - **Random Forest**: Improved generalization over Decision Tree but required more computation.
 TEST ACCURACY-85%
 - **XGBoost**: Outperformed other models, particularly after hyperparameter tuning, showing strong predictive power.
 TEST ACCURACY-85%

+## Results

+The models were evaluated using metrics like accuracy and AUC (Area Under the Curve).
+The best model was selected based on cross-validation performance and its ability to generalize to unseen data.

+- **Best Model**: XGBoost with hyperparameter tuning achieved the highest AUC score.